6 Effective Ways to Boost Product Knowledge and Sales Power

 In the old Bond movies, Q would always guide James through his new gadgets for the upcoming adventure.
 A weaponized Aston Martin , a booby-trapped suitcase – 007 could always trust Q to be on top of things.

-Like Bond, your customers should be able to confide fully in your employees' product knowledge.
+Like Bond, your customers should be able to fully place their trust in your employees' product knowledge.
 Especially in a world in which everything can be fact-checked with a few tabs of the thumb.

 Having a sales team that can confidently speak to the products or services that they're selling is essential.
 To ensure that your prospects receive a consistent message from your team, your product, marketing, and sales teams should all be utilizing the same playbook.Alex Girard, Product Marketing Manager, HubSpot